Learn when to harvest potatoes. Since they’re a root crop, they aren’t visible. We’ll explain how to know when potatoes are ready to pick.

 - Days to Maturity (DTM) for the type of potato you planted

-- Dying foliage: for fully grown, mature potatoes
+- Dying foliage: A sign that fully grown, mature potatoes are ready

-- Feeling around in the soil for the size of the potato after the DTM
+- Soil check: Feel around in the soil for the size of the potato after the DTM has passed

-When to harvest potatoes will also depend if you want new potatoes.
-These are earlies: smaller potatoes that are immature.
+When to harvest potatoes also depends on whether you want new potatoes.
+These are ‘earlies’: smaller, immature potatoes.
 You pick them before they are fully grown.